ncshy/Linux-Investigations/investigate_lockless_queue/README.md

 ## Main takeaway

-The above sequence of steps shows how a producer and consumer, can access a shared data structure (FillQ, RxQ) without locks and still maintain concurrency. <br>
+The above sequence of steps shows how a producer and consumer can access a shared data structure (FillQ, RxQ) without locks and still maintain concurrency. <br>
-**Using individual local pointers for updates, and only reading/writing the shared pointers at specific junctures, with memory barrier support, the lockless queue implementation is successfully implemented.**
+**Using individual local pointers for updates, and only reading/writing the shared pointers at specific junctures with memory barrier support, the lockless queue implementation is successfully implemented.**